imAnmol/Resume-Screener-and-Analyzer/README.md

 - To run app, write following command in CMD. or use any IDE.
   ```
   streamlit run App.py
-- Admin side credentials is `davreign` and password is `resumescreener`.
+- Admin side credentials is `Anmol` and password is `resumescreener`.
 ```

 ## Features: